crd150/crd150.github.io/lab3.md

 ## 4 Not Designated                        Not Majority   477 0.910
 ```

-A much higher proportion of Opportunity Zone neighborhoods are Majority Hispanic compared to non Opportunity Zone neighborhoods.
+A much higher proportion of Opportunity Zone neighborhoods are Majority Hispanic (0.213) compared to non Opportunity Zone neighborhoods (0.0897).

 <div style="margin-bottom:25px;">
 </div>
 ### **One categorical, one numeric**
 \

 A typical way of summarizing the relationship between a categorical variable and a numeric variable is by taking the mean of the continuous variable for each level of the categorical variable.
-The variable *oppzone* is categorical with two categories (designated and not designated as an Opportunity Zone) and we can get the mean loan-to-income ratio for each of these categories.
+We can get the mean loan-to-income ratio for neighborhoods designated and not designated as an Opportunity Zone using the following code.

 ```r